Kevin Hancock

 PLAYERS INVITED - 0

-PRIZES DONATED – Last year he came through with a dozen ProV1s.
-Perhaps he’ll do so again this year.
+PRIZES DONATED – Last year he came through with a gift card.
+I’m thinking a futures parlay would be fun this year.